Hendrix-CS/csci150/web/syllabus.md

 ### Late Days

 Each student has **four late days** to spend throughout the semester as they wish.
-Simply inform XXX (fill out form???) any time *prior* to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late.
+Simply inform the instructor any time *prior* to the due date for an assignment that you wish to use a late day; you may then turn in the assignment up to 24 hours late.
 Multiple late days may be used on the same assignment.
-There are no partial late days; turning in an assignment 2 hours late or 20 hours late will both use 1 late day.
+There are no partial late days;
+turning in an assignment 2 hours late or 20 hours late will both use 1 late day.
 Note that late days are intended to cover both normal circumstances (you simply want more time to work on the assignment) and exceptional circumstances (you get sick, travel for a game or family obligation, *etc.*).
-Aside from late days, late assignments will not be accepted.
+After you have used up your late days, late assignments will receive at most half credit.